-Windows "Chicago" will be the first operating system product to support the Plug and Play architecture.
+Windows 95 is the first operating system product to support the Plug and Play architecture.
 The Plug and Play architecture enables automatic installation and dynamic reconfiguration of Plug and Play devices.

 Plug and Play devices record their configuration information in INF files.
 The INF file contains a list of system resources required by the device, the drivers needed to operate it, and device-specific configuration and status information.
-When the device is installed, the Plug and Play system allocates system resources (DMA channels, IRQ's, base I/O addresses, etc.) to the device, loads the device driver, and writes the information about allocated system resources and the device specific information into the Windows Registry.
-Once installed, the device settings can be configured via the Registry API's.
+When the device is installed, the Plug and Play system allocates system resources (DMA channels, IRQs, base I/O addresses, etc.) to the device, loads the device driver, and writes the information about allocated system resources and the device-specific information into the Windows Registry.
+Once installed, the device settings can be configured via the Registry APIs.